bcgov/platform-developer-docs/src/docs/use-github-in-bcgov/github-enterprise-user-licenses-bc-government.md

 ## Request GitHub Enterprise user licences<a name="request"></a>

-Contact [Software Central Management](mailto:SoftwareCentral.Management@gov.bc.ca) and cc [Dean Picton](Dean.Picton@gov.bc.ca).
+Contact [Software Central Management](mailto:SoftwareCentral.Management@gov.bc.ca) and cc Dean Picton at Dean.Picton@gov.bc.ca.
 Use the subject line "GitHub Enterprise Request" and send the following information:

 * Private GitHub organization name and whether you need a new organization created or are linking an existing private organization